Amed Rosario Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to allow 129 home runs (one per game), the second-fewest in baseball.
+- The Guardians give up the first-fewest home runs in baseball (129 total, one per game).

-- Curry makes the start for the Guardians, his seventh of the season.
-He is 3-1 with a 3.24 ERA and 52 strikeouts in 75 2/3 innings pitched.
+- Williams makes the start for the Guardians, his 12th of the season.
+He is 1-4 with a 3.02 ERA and 63 strikeouts in 59 2/3 innings pitched.

-- In his most recent outing on Friday against the Detroit Tigers, the right-hander threw six innings, allowing one earned run while surrendering five hits.
+- His most recent appearance came on Friday against the Detroit Tigers, when the righty went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.